felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 time to go back to chapters I had already read.
 And this was supported by something my partner Gabrielle told me, as she was completing her PhD: **"You never want to read the same book twice"**.
 As a fan of novels, this was something I initially disagreed with.
-Indeed, well doesn't love going back to a book that brought them great joy?
+Indeed, who doesn't love going back to a book that brought them great joy?
 However, I came to understand what her statement meant later on: Reading a book twice is suboptimal and a potential waste of time.
 What does that say about the first time you read that book?